Pharaohleft/nba-team-building-analytics/README.md

 - Aggregate 3P%: 38.1% (+1.1% vs Target).

 ---
 ## KPIs & Decision Metrics

-### Key Performance Indicators used in this analysis include:
-- Cost per Unit of Production (salary proxy vs composite performance)
+The analysis uses a focused set of metrics designed to support portfolio-level decision-making rather than isolated performance evaluation.

+### Core Metrics

+- **Contribution-to-Cost Ratio**
+  Measures aggregate contribution relative to cost to identify inefficient allocations.

-- Performance Similarity Score (%)
+- **Performance Similarity Score**
-- Cluster Distance from Role Center (volatility indicator)
-- Percentage of Roster in High-Cost / High-Replaceability Roles

-### 1. Usage Concentration Ratio
-- Top X players’ usage / total team usage
+  Quantifies statistical similarity between assets within the same functional archetype to evaluate substitution feasibility.

+- **Role Stability Index**
+  Captures sensitivity of archetype assignment under small performance perturbations, serving as a proxy for evaluation risk.

+- **Usage Concentration Ratio**
+  Measures the share of total contribution generated by the highest-usage assets to assess dependency risk.

+- **Aging Exposure Index**
+  Quantifies the proportion of total contribution attributed to older assets, indicating vulnerability to performance decline.

+### Portfolio Monitoring Use Cases

+These metrics enable leadership to:
-- Purpose: Identify over-dependence on a small core
+- Detect over-reliance on a small subset of high-cost assets

-### 2. Role Redundancy Score
-- Average similarity distance between top-usage players and next-tier contributors
-- Purpose: Measure substitution readiness

-### 3. Aging Exposure Index
-- Share of usage allocated to players aged 30+
-- Purpose: Quantify decline risk concentration

-### Cluster Composition Metrics
-- Players per cluster
-- Cluster-level average PTS/AST/TRB/STL/BLK
+- Identify opportunities to rebalance spend without reducing output
+- Monitor risk accumulation driven by aging or unstable profiles
+- Track efficiency trends over time rather than relying on point-in-time judgments

 ---
 ## Overview of Findings

-NBA player contribution is highly concentrated within a small number of high-usage roles.
-Clustering analysis reveals that a limited subset of players accounts for a disproportionate share of scoring and playmaking across the league.
-Similarity analysis shows that many statistically comparable players exist within these roles, suggesting underutilized substitution and load-management opportunities.
-Age-based analysis demonstrates that scoring output peaks in the mid-to-late 20s for guards and wings, followed by a sharp decline after age 30, with only a small number of outliers sustaining elite production.
+The analysis shows that portfolio contribution is concentrated within a limited set of high-usage functional archetypes.
+While these assets drive a majority of output, they also introduce elevated risk due to cost concentration, aging effects, and higher volatility.

+Similarity analysis demonstrates that statistically comparable contribution profiles exist across cost tiers within the same archetypes, indicating underutilized substitution capacity.
+This creates opportunities to rebalance spend without materially reducing aggregate output.

+Age-based patterns further reveal that high-usage archetypes experience earlier and steeper contribution decline, increasing the likelihood of abrupt performance cliffs when transitions are delayed.
+Together, these findings support proactive reallocation and succession planning rather than reactive correction.

 ---

 ## Recommendations

-- Instead of overpaying for Cluster 2 players, we should target the 3 players identified in the PCA outputs (e.g., players statistically similar to the cluster 3 but undervalued).
-- Prioritize replacing or restructuring contracts where lower-cost assets provide comparable production
+- Reallocate spend away from high-cost assets where statistically comparable substitutes exist within the same functional archetype
+- Reduce dependency risk by distributing contribution across multiple archetypes rather than concentrating output within a narrow profile
+- Prioritize early transition planning for high-usage roles with elevated aging exposure
-- Monitor borderline players closely due to higher performance volatility
+- Monitor borderline assets closely due to higher role instability and evaluation risk
-- Balance roster composition to reduce concentration of salary within a single role
+- Use similarity analysis as a screening layer for portfolio optimization and replacement planning decisions

 ---

 ## Assumptions & Caveats

-- Raw PPG favors high-usage roles
+- Contribution metrics favor higher-usage profiles and may understate low-volume efficiency
-- Analysis is based on a single season snapshot and does not capture multi-year trends
+- Analysis is based on season-level data and does not capture short-term variance
-- Salary figures are treated as external context rather than modeled directly
+- Cost figures are treated as external context rather than modeled inputs
+- Results are descriptive and intended to inform decision-making, not guarantee outcomes

 ---